 Fast forward to 1875, when President Nicolás Avellaneda officially inaugurated the park.
 Nestled in between the populations of Buenos Aires & Belgrano, it immediately became one of the most popular places for the rich & famous… just read “La Gran Aldea” by Lucio Vicente López for an example of the park’s importance to high society.
 During these years, Argentina coalesced into a nation & Buenos Aires became the undisputed capital.
 City limits expanded past Belgrano, making Parque 3 de Febrero the largest green space in town.
 Many improvements were made for the centennial & it continues to be one of the most visited spots for porteños.

 But where exactly did Rosas live?
 Quite the palatial residence of the time, it served to train the military until President Roca ordered its demolition in 1899.
 A few photos & some art work can be found online depicting the building:

 The mansion was at the intersection of Avenidas Sarmiento & Libertador, where a statue of Sarmiento by Rodin is placed today.
-Ironic since Sarmiento was one of the most outspoken opposers of Rosas.
-His victory is complete.
+Ironic since Sarmiento was one of the most outspoken opposers of Rosas; his victory was complete.
 But these days Rosas looks directly down at Sarmiento & where he used to live.
-During the presidency of Menem, Rosas finally got his own monument —placed catacorner to the former location of his residence.
+During the presidency of Menem, Rosas finally got his own monument —taller than that of Sarmiento & placed catacorner to the former location of his residence.

-The foresight involved is also noteworthy.
-So much of that area could have been developed at some time during the 20th century, yet it wasn’t.
+The foresight involved to maintain a park on his land is also noteworthy.
+So much could have been developed at some time during the 20th century, yet it wasn’t.
 I think local historians downplay that remarkable fact.
-And so much of the current city’s street plan owes its existence to original lot divisions… one more example of how the past can be seen in present-day Buenos Aires.
+And so much of the current city’s street plan owes its existence to original lot divisions from the time of Rosas… one more example of how the past can be seen in present-day Buenos Aires.